What to expect for your first residency in Louisville

 Preparing for your first residency is easier if you know what’s ahead.
 We do our best to make your entry as smooth as possible.

-Before residency, you’ll attend two orientations with Program Director Kathleen Driskell by videoconference.
+Before residency, you’ll attend two orientations by videoconference with Kathleen Driskell, Chair of the School of Creative and Professional Writing.
 You’ll get tips on preparing for workshop and the chance to ask questions.
 If you can’t attend the meetings in person, no worries—they’re recorded, and you can view them when it’s convenient for you.

 A few weeks before residency, we’ll post a “Residency Arrival Information” document on the portal, so you’ll know your first few moves, whether you fly into town or drive.

 The big day!
 Welcome to Louisville.
 You’ll check in at the historic Brown Hotel and settle in.
 This afternoon, you’ll pick up your name tag at our registration table in the hotel lobby.
-MFA staff members will take you and your classmates on a brief walking tour of campus, just two blocks from the hotel.
+School of Writing staff members will take you and your classmates on a brief walking tour of campus, just two blocks from the hotel.

-Next, you’ll attend a new student orientation with MFA directors and staff.
+Next, you’ll attend a new student orientation with School of Writing directors and staff.
 After that, it’s time for our opening dinner.
 You’ll sit with your workshop group, people you’ve already gotten to know a bit through reading their work.
 Before workshop begins, this is a chance to get to know each other in a relaxed setting.

-Dinner leads right into our welcome session and Program Book/Script-in-Common discussion, when you’ll have the chance to share your thoughts and listen as other students and faculty have their say.
+Dinner leads right into our welcome session and Residency Book/Script-in-Common discussion, when you’ll have the chance to share your thoughts and listen as other students and faculty have their say.